rahul-vinayak/price-listener/README.md

 1. Connects to a PriceSource instance
 1. Monitors price movements on a specified single stock (e.g. "IBM")
 1. Executes a single "buy" instruction for a specified number of lots (e.g. 100) as soon as the price of that stock is seen to be below a specified price (e.g. 55.0).
-Don’t worry what units that is in.
+Don�t worry what units that is in.

 ### Considerations